GoogleChrome/kino/src/api/03-user-experience/07-autoplay.md

 Browsers use various heuristics to determine whether automatic playback with sound is expected by the user or not.
-These heuristics differ between browsers, but here a few example use cases where autoplay with sound is likely:
+These heuristics differ between browsers, but here are a few example use cases where autoplay with sound is likely:

 * When the newly loaded page is a result of internal navigation initiated by the user, e.g. click, tap etc.